 I play guitar in a band called Pigeon Queen!
 I refuse to play any guitar that isn't a hollow body or that doesn't have a Bigsby.

 I used to do quite a variety of creative pursuits, but now mostly focus on guitar/bass/music as I enjoy the process more.
-This has left me with quite a wide variety of skills, but with most of these activities, I became too focused on the results, and stopped enjoying the process.
+This has left me with quite a wide variety of skills, but with most of these activities, I became too focused on the results and stopped enjoying the process.
 I used to spend a lot of my time sculpting, both with polymer clay and digitally (with Maya), and did a fair amount of drawing.
 I also enjoy wildlife photography (enjoying the wildlife more than the photography).
-I used to do figure skating and play ice hockey, and now, in the absence of an ice rink, now I occasionally rollerblade.
+I used to do figure skating and play ice hockey, and now, in the absence of an ice rink, I occasionally rollerblade.

 I've dabbled in lots of different things, such as making t-shirts, graphic design, making websites (like this one!), and I just generally enjoy making things, or, perhaps more accurately, really don't enjoy it when I can't make things.